 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.

 Georgia has more than 20 magnet schools scattered throughout the state.
 Districts with magnet schools include Bibb County School District, Richmond County School System, Savannah-Chatham Public Schools, DeKalb County School District, Dougherty County School System, and Muscogee County School District.
 Additionally, Clayton County Public Schools offers various magnet programs.

 Georgia’s nonpublic schools do charge tuition, but a public school student wishing to switch to a private school can apply for a scholarship.
+In Georgia, 1.3% of all K-12 students participate in a private school choice program.
 Georgia’s Qualified Education Expense Tax Credit program helps fund these scholarships by allowing donors to receive tax credits when they give to a scholarship organization.
 To apply for a scholarship, reach out directly to one of the state’s Student Scholarship Organizations listed on the Georgia Department of Education’s website.
 These organizations manage private school scholarships and can let you know about availability and next steps.
 In 2022, Georgia legislators strengthened this tax credit program by increasing the cap on donations to it.

 The state also has a scholarship program specifically for children with special needs.
 In 2021, this program expanded to include students with a 504 plan for a variety of conditions (autism, cancer, drug abuse, etc.).
 Additional funding may be available from other sources.